-I had never remembered being angry be for and this new feeling of rage and hate fairly overpowered me.
-When hurt or grieved before I had always wept, but not a tear dimmed my eyes now, whose fiery flashes would have scorched the fountain up.
-But at length I grew calmer, I removed my bonnet and bathed my face and hands.
-It was then I became conscious of a stinging pain in my left arm, I pushed up my sleeve and found a livid blue mark across amy arm which was also severelbruised, either by my fall or from a blow in the affray I had just taken part in.
-I looked at my bruised arm with a terrible feeling of rage and grief, not so much at the injury, that would soon heal, but there are sears on our memory that never heal.
+have torn my eyes out if I had not defended

+"Ves indeed." chimed in Irma, anxious

+During this interesting colloquy I had

+stood quite still, too angry, hurt and bewildered to speak.
+But at Irma's cruel words

+my temper blazed again.
+A torrent of

+words were on my tongue, but, happening

+to glance one side, I saw a face peering

+stant, it was my friend on the cars.
+I knew

+the laughing eyes and the brown, curling

+hair.
+There was a broad smile on his face I

+me.
+I did not pause to reply or defend myself before the gentleman, but, catching my

+books from the ground, fled toward the

+house, never pausing till I reached my own

+room, where I sank down, panting and ex-

+I had never remembered being angry befor and this new feeling of rage and hate

+fairly overpowered me.
+When hurt or

+grieved before I had always wept, but not

+tear dimmed my eyes now, whose fiery

+flashes would have scorched the fountain

+up.
+But at length I grew calmer, I removed my bonnet and bathed my face and

+hands.
+It was then I became conscious of a

+stinging pain in my left arm, I pushed up

+my sleeve and found a livid blue mark

+across my arm which was also severely

+bruised, either by my fall or from a blow

+looked at my bruised arm with a terrible

+feeling of rage and grief, not so much at

+the injury, that would soon heal, but there

+are scars on our memory that never heal.

 This was one.
-I had never been struck before, and though it must be remembered I struck first, yet in my own eyes, certainly, and in others perhaps, I was quite justified rage was the same as though I had been miniously beaten without a cause Irving Barrett, no doubt, regarded the whole affair as a joke, yet he hardly guessed that that one cruel act would be weighed in the balance against him when that same scale was balanced for life or death.
-"Well, Miss, yer uncommon sober toin doing so.
-Therefore my feeling of outmen were I had seen in the garden.
-"The black whiskered one," said Maggie, is Mr. Roland, an old friend of the family he is here every summer.
-The other young man, it seems, is a friend of his; I never saw him before to-day; his name is Oliver Dudley, and a handsome, proper-spoken young fellow he is, too," she added.
+I had never been struck before, and though it must be remembered I

+struck first, vet in my own eyes, certainly,

+and in others perhaps, I was quite justified

+in doing so.
+Therefore my feeling of outrage was the same as though I had been

+Irving Barrett, no doubt, regarded the

+whole affair as a joke, yet he hardly guessed

+that that one cruel act would be weighed

+ignominiously beaten without a cause.

+scale was balanced for life or death.

+men were I had seen in the garden.